 An assessment of any permit modifications that may be needed if compliance with a current term or condition may not be practicable.

-H. COMPLIANCE SCHEDULE
+COMPLIANCE SCHEDULE

+Compliance with the terms and conditions of this permit, including Parts I.D, E, F.5, and Part III shall be required by the effective date of the permit, except as provided below.

+Renewal Permittees

 Permittees are required to implement their current program in accordance with the previous permit until a new program is implemented in accordance with this permit, including this compliance schedule.
-Compliance with the terms and conditions of this permit, including Parts I.D and E, shall be required by the effective date of the permit, except as provided below.
-The dates in the compliance schedule are deemed to be correct where the dates in the compliance schedule and in the text of the permit conflict.
-The compliance schedule detailed in Table 2, below, includes submittals of plans and implementation of permit conditions.

-The permittee shall submit the plans to the Division by the specified date in the case of the required submittal of plans.
-When applicable, a schedule of dates to accomplish various tasks related to the plans, including implementation shall also be included.
-Upon approval of a plan(s) by the Division, implementation of all terms and conditions of the plan(s), including but not limited to the compliance schedule, shall be a requirement of this permit.

-1. Renewal Permittees

-All requirements of the cited section, and all subsections, must be met by the compliance schedule
+All requirements of the cited section, and all subsections, must be met by the compliance schedule deadline in Table 3.

-Page 43 of 63

-Permit No. COR080000 deadline in Table 2.